William Stephens Smith

 William Stephens Smith (November 8, 1755 – June 10, 1816) was a United States representative from New York.
-He married Abigail "Nabby" Adams, the daughter of President John Adams, and so was a brother-in-law of President John Quincy Adams and an uncle of Charles Francis Adams Sr.
+He married Abigail "Nabby" Adams, a daughter of President John Adams and First Lady Abigail Adams.
+He was also a brother-in-law of President John Quincy Adams.

 Early life

-Born in Suffolk County, on Long Island, he graduated from the College of New Jersey (now Princeton University) in 1774 and studied law for a short time.
+Born in Suffolk County, New York, on Long Island, he graduated from the College of New Jersey (now Princeton University) in 1774 and studied law for a short time.

 American Revolutionary War

-Smith served in the Revolutionary Army as aide-de-camp to General John Sullivan in 1776.
+Smith served in the Continental Army as aide-de-camp to General John Sullivan in 1776.
 He fought in the Battle of Long Island, was wounded at Harlem Heights, fought at the Battle of White Plains, was promoted to lieutenant colonel at the Battle of Trenton and fought at the Battle of Monmouth and Newport.
 He was on the staff of General Lafayette in 1780 and 1781, became an adjutant in the Corps of Light Infantry, then transferred to the staff of George Washington.

 Later life

 Smith was secretary of the Legation at London in 1784.
-While there, he met and courted John Adams's daughter Abigail ("Nabby"), whom he married in 1786.
+While there, he met and courted John Adams's daughter, Abigail, whom he married in 1786.
 He returned to America in 1788.

 He was appointed by President George Washington to be the first US Marshal for the District of New York in 1789 and later supervisor of revenue.
 He was one of the originators of the Society of the Cincinnati and served as its president from 1795 to 1797.
 He was appointed Surveyor of the Port of New York by President John Adams in 1800.
 The Smiths bought land in what was then the countryside outside New York City and planned to build an estate, which they called Mount Vernon, in honor of President Washington.
 They never lived there, but a carriage house on the property was later converted to a hotel and is now operated as the Mount Vernon Hotel Museum.